vnaxel/OC_projet_6/README.md

 ## Backend :

-### Service and controller layer for Publication and Comments
+### Service, DTOs and controller layer for Publication and Comments